 - Bed bugs

 The bad news.
-DE will also kill beneficial insects such as ladybugs and pollinators.
+DE for aphids will also kill beneficial insects such as ladybugs and pollinators.
 Keep this in mind when using Diatomaceous Earth.

 Avoid using DE on blooms or garden plants that attract monarch butterfly larvae.
 The diatomaceous earth could kill the caterpillars.

 Instead, you can use another natural alternative, which is neem oil spray.
 Just mix neem oil and water in a spray bottle, and you’re all set.